c64emulator/elv_usb-bat/LCDproc/README.md

 ```

 #### Notes:
-      * check if parameter "DriverPath" in the "Server" section is set according to your setup
+      * check if parameter "DriverPath" in the "Server" section of 'LCDd.conf' is set according to your setup
       * when lcdexec throws a critical error: check your config file 'lcdexec.conf'.

 ## Quick Demo of Commands: